c-git/ale_bot/README.md

 # Configuration

 At startup the application attempts to load environment variables from `.env`.
-See the [dotenv crate](https://crates.io/crates/dotenv)'s page for more info on contents for the file.
+See the [dotenvy crate](https://crates.io/crates/dotenvy)'s page for more info on contents for the file.

 - `TOKEN` [req] - provides the discord token.
 - `COHORT_CHANNEL` [req] - specifies the channel ID to use for cohort notifications.